mos3abof/mos3abof.github.io/content/posts/2013-06-17-toggl-target-open-source-project.md

-Title: Toggl Target : An Open Source Project Of My Own
+Title: Toggl Target: An Open Source Project of My Own
 Date: 2013-06-17 04:00
 Author: Mosab Ibrahim
 Tags: Python, Toggl, API

-At our company, [Yubb Software][], we track our working hours using the great time tracker created by the folks at [Toggl][], and we have monthly goals that we need to achieve.
+At our company, [Yubb Software](http://www.yubb-software.com), we track our working hours using the great time tracker created by the folks at [Toggl](http://www.toggl.com), and we have monthly goals that we need to achieve.
 I have always had a problem with time management, and this time I decided I should start working on them.

 So I created this small project to calculate how many more hours I should work to achieve my monthly goals.